biddster/etuovi/README.md

 }
 ```

+## Actually Running a scan using Etuovi

+    $ etuovi scan etuovi-config-20170708-233728.json

 ## Reporting

 Each time you invoke Etuovi, the full detailed reports of the scans are written to the `reports` directory of the current working directory.
 The file name will look something like `etuovi__www.facebook.com__nmap__20170707__221954.json`